CryptoGurujiOG/Cysic-Verifer-Node-Run-Guide/README.md

 # Cysic-Verifer-Node-Run-Guide
-In this guide, I’ll provide step-by-step instructions for setting up and running a Cysic verifier node on a Linux VPS with ease.
+In this guide, I will provide step-by-step instructions for setting up and running a Cysic verifier node on a Linux VPS with ease.

 ## Verifier Node Requirements: